 Many who develop arthritis turn to prescription drugs or over the counter medications.
 Certain drugs known as analgesics, including Tylenol, Percocet, and Vicodin, treat the pain brought on by arthritis, while drugs called NSAIDS, Advil, Motrin, and Aleve, can help reduce pain and inflammation.
 Those with rheumatoid arthritis may use disease-modifying anti-rheumatic drugs (DMARDs) to stop their immune systems from attacking their inflamed joints.
 Corticosteroids, such as prednisone and cortisone, can be prescribed to help with inflammation and minimize the immune system’s effects on joints.

 Analgesics are potent pain killers and many of the commonly prescribed analgesics are opioids which can be very addictive.
 Lastly, DMARDS, the drugs most commonly used to treat rheumatoid arthritis.
-Taken over a long period of time these traditional pharmaceuticals often lead to a wide range of negative and destructive side effects.
-All of these drugs may treat the symptoms of arthritis, but they can do harm to other parts of the body and bring on new health problems with their own conditions.
+Taken over a long period of time, these traditional pharmaceuticals often lead to a wide range of negative and destructive side effects.
+All of these drugs may treat the symptoms of arthritis but they can do harm to other parts of the body.
+In addition, they can bring on new health problems with their own conditions.
 Arthritis may make life more difficult, but the medicine used to treat the symptoms often serve to only make things worse.
 Fortunately, there is an alternative that can take away the pain without bringing some of its own, cannabis.